hermesloom/ultimatecollaboration/content/index.md

 All project management happens on GitHub at https://github.com/hermesloom/ultimatecollaboration, according to usual co-creative [open-source governance](https://en.wikipedia.org/wiki/Open-source_governance) conventions.
 If you're unsure what that means but you simply want to contribute, just open an issue on GitHub with what's on your mind and we'll welcome you with open arms.

+First of all, of course please suggest the addition of any further links you see fit!
+Beyond that, more structural improvements which will be added over time include the following.

 ## Collecting events

 So many communities have certain virtual or physical meetups and events with all kinds of intentions, such as:

 - chill hangouts for everyone to visit
-- presentations (incl. those at conferences) for a more structured way to convey knowledge
+- educational presentations for a more structured way to convey knowledge
 - exhibitions of creative works of any medium
 - co-working in any domain of work (incl. hackathons, makerspaces etc.)
 - community support groups
+- larger events such as summits, conferences, etc.
 - celebrations
 - and so many more